wognsths/universal-file-reader-mcp/README.md

 ## Running the API server

 You can also start a REST API that wraps the same functionality.
-The service exposes two endpoints:
+The service exposes three endpoints:

 - `POST /mcp` – accept MCP JSON messages
-- `POST /upload` – simple file upload
+- `POST /upload` – upload a file and receive the server path
+- `POST /test` – upload a file and process it with optional parameters

 Start the server locally: